Skip to main content

 Overdue tasks

-Tasks past their due date that haven’t been completed appear as an amber alert on your dashboard.
-This makes sure nothing gets forgotten — even if the day gets busy.
+Tasks past their due date that haven’t been completed are flagged as overdue on your dashboard, so nothing slips through the cracks.

-Click any task on your dashboard to open its modal.
-From here you can make quick changes without opening the full task editor:
+Click or tap any task on your dashboard to open it.
+From there, quick actions let you make changes without going into the full task editor:

 Bulk actions

-You can update multiple tasks at once from the dashboard:
+You can update multiple tasks at once from the dashboard — useful at the end of a busy day or when shifting tomorrow’s plan:

-• Change the status of several tasks (e.g. mark a batch as completed at the end of the day)
+• Change the status of several tasks (for example, mark a batch as completed at the end of the day)

-• Move tasks to a different date (e.g. push today’s unfinished tasks to tomorrow)
+• Move tasks to a different date (for example, push today’s unfinished tasks to tomorrow)

 Checklists